LoganSound/CopterFeeder/README.md

 pip3 install -r requirements.txt
 ```

 Copy example_env_file to .env
 ```Shell
 cp  example_env_file .env
 ```

 Add your credentials and feeder type to the .env file
 ```Shell
 nano .env
 ```

+Credentials can also be specified using command line options (see below).
+Command line options
+take precedence over environtment settings.

 Make the main script executable
 ```Shell